 WELCOME TO KINDERGARTEN

 We offer full day kindergarten at John A. McDougall.
 Kindergarten is an exciting time of growth and wonder.
-Children are discovering their own potential and interests, while learing about sharing, co-operation, responsibility, problem-solving, self-expression and decision making.
+Children are discovering their own potential and interests, while learning about sharing, co-operation, responsibility, problem-solving, self-expression and decision making.

 At Edmonton Public Schools, we understand that no two children are alike and all come with varying levels of knowledge and skills.
 Every child, regardless of their background or abilities, is welcome to Kindergarten where learning through play is based on their individual strengths and needs.